GoLangsam/kanren/internal/µ/bind/doc.md

 func (bind *Ings) Bind(v V, x X) *Ings
     Bind binds x to v, so v is bound to x.
 Thus, (v . x) resembles a substitution pair.

+    Bind is a noOp if v or x are nil or v is not a Variable.

     Note: Bind does not avoid circular bindings.
+Use Occurs to check beforehand.

-func (bind *Ings) Drop(v V) (x X, wasBound bool)
+func (bind *Ings) Clone() *Ings func (bind *Ings) Drop(v V) (x X, wasBound bool)
     Drop makes v unbound, reports whether v was bound, and returns the expression (if any) v was previously bound with.